Skip to content

 The hl.co.uk domain is owned by Hargreaves Lansdown (legal name "Hargreaves Lansdown Asset Manage...

-On April 27, 2026, the ransomware group apt73 listed the British financial services firm Hargreaves Lansdown on its leak site, confirming that internal files had been exfiltrated from the company’s systems.
+On April 27, 2026, the ransomware group apt73 listed the British financial services firm Hargreaves Lansdown on its leak site, claiming that internal files had been exfiltrated from the company’s systems.
 Customers of hl.co.uk, one of the UK’s largest investment platforms, may have had personal and financial information placed at risk even though the exact number of affected individuals remains unknown.

 Public reporting indicates that hl.co.uk, operated by Hargreaves Lansdown Asset Management, appeared on the apt73 leak portal on April 27, 2026.
 The group claims to have stolen internal files during a ransomware incident.
 No precise victim count has been disclosed, and the precise data types remain unclear beyond the broad description of internal files.
 The listing follows the typical ransomware pattern of initial access, data theft, and subsequent extortion pressure.